Home Book Art Quilts About Quilt Repair Mending and Lessons Lectures and Workshops Quilt History Costumes Resumé Contact

 Just Wanna Quilt podcast!

-Quilt Repair Topics
+In-Dpeth Workshop on Quilt Repair

-• Questions about Your Quilt
+Questions about Your Quilt

 I am always available for short questions via email.
 You will need to send me a set of photos of the quilt along with your question.